ColdTest-0/Cybersecurity-Portfolio/ProjectFolder/SIEMHomeLab.md

 <img src="../ImageFolder/UserForwarder.png" alt="Forwarding User Data" style="width:500px;height:auto;">
   - Now, all events on the Windows machines are logged remotely on the Linux machine

+## Part 2: Firewall Alert

+ This part consist of configuring Splunk to create an alert and send an email after certain firewall activity.

+- Task 1: PfSense Setup
+  -